Absolventa/best_boy/README.md

 If no Object is given, it will raise an exception as well as if no event is provided.

+#### Test mode

+BestBoy features a sandbox mode for your testing environment from version 2.1 onward.
+It will prevent the creation of BestBoy records.
+Activate it in your spec_helper.rb or test_helper.rb globally:

+	BestBoy.test_mode = true

+If you want to test your BestBoy integration, you can run your code like this:

+    BestBoy.in_real_mode do
+      # your expectations / asserts
+    end

+Conversely, you can also sandbox a specific code block:

+    BestBoy.in_test_mode do
+      # database will be spared
+    end

 BestBoyEvent table
 ------------------